Dear New or Returning Student:

 Your responses to these requirements are completely confidential.
 All versions of Not on Our Grounds and Alcohol-Wise are handled by third parties not affiliated with the University.
 I urge you to be candid in your survey answers so you may receive accurate feedback from each program.

 As you work on each module, you may log in and out, if needed, to save your progress.
 I hope you will take the time to proceed through each module with the care and attention required.
-The final deadline to complete each item is September 18, 2018.
-If you fail to do so, you will be blocked from registration for spring classes.
+The final deadline to complete each item is March 8, 2021.
+If you fail to do so, you will be blocked from registration for future classes.
 I respectfully ask that you make completion of these items a priority.

-These requirements enable everyone to prepare for a successful new academic year.
+These requirements enable everyone to prepare for success at UVA.
 In the community of trust and self-governance that characterizes UVA, your individual commitment can help bring about positive change.

 Allen W. Groves